socialvibe/truex-ads-docs/bluescript-reference.md

 Element Property | Default | Description
 --- | --- | ---
-type | N/A (Required) | Type for the BlueScript element.
-See [possible element types below](#bluescript-element-reference) for what is supported. name | N/A (Required) | Name of the element and used to identify it for behaviors. x | 0 | Screen-space X position, where x=0 is the left side of the (assumed 1080p) screen y | 0 | Screen-space Y position, where y=0 is the top of the (assumed 1080p) screen width | 0 | Specifies the width of the element on the screen.
+type | (required) | Type for the BlueScript element.
+See [possible element types below](#bluescript-element-reference) for what is supported. name | (required) | Name of the element and used to identify it for behaviors. x | 0 | Screen-space X position, where x=0 is the left side of the (assumed 1080p) screen y | 0 | Screen-space Y position, where y=0 is the top of the (assumed 1080p) screen width | 0 | Specifies the width of the element on the screen.
 If 0 the width is computed dynamically from the element's visual content.